Return to Index

 Monitor Yourself for Depression

 It is very common to experience mood changes, especially within the first few months following your heart attack.
 Depression can undermine your recovery and put you at risk for cardiovascular complications and death.
-Feelings of sadness, hopelessness, and loss of interest in your favorite activities that stay with you for at least two weeks should prompt you to call your doctor.
+Feelings of sadness, hopelessness, and loss of interest in your favorite activities that stay with you for at least 2 weeks should prompt a call to your doctor.
 There are several treatment options available, such as medication and/or counseling.